BARRATTS SOLICITORS

 Definitions

 A Complaint is any expression of dissatisfaction.
-Usually any initial complaint will be dealt with informally by the person with conduct of their claim but if this cannot be resolved to the client’s satisfaction then notice must be given of the company’s formal complaint process.
+Usually an initial complaint will be dealt with informally by the person with conduct of their claim, but if this cannot be resolved to the client’s satisfaction then notice must be given of the company’s formal complaint process.

 A formal complaint is any complaint sent in writing to the partner responsible for handling complaints, Alison Brooks.
-Any formal complaint made against Alison Brooks will be referred to Ross Brain.
+Any formal complaint made against Alison Brooks will be referred to Ross Brain in his capacity as managing partner.

 Client’s Rights